CMS Energy (NYSE:CMS) Updates FY 2021 Earnings Guidance

-CMS Energy (NYSE:CMS) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $2.830-2.870 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.860.
-The company issued revenue guidance of -.CMS Energy also updated its FY 2022 guidance to $2.850-2.870 EPS.
+CMS Energy (NYSE:CMS) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $2.830-$2.870 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.860.
+The company issued revenue guidance of -.CMS Energy also updated its FY 2022 guidance to $2.850-$2.870 EPS.

-CMS Energy (NYSE:CMS) last announced its quarterly earnings data on Thursday, April 29th.
-The utilities provider reported $1.21 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.17 by $0.04.
-CMS Energy had a net margin of 12.48% and a return on equity of 14.74%.
-The company had revenue of $2.08 billion during the quarter, compared to analysts’ expectations of $2.01 billion.
-During the same quarter in the prior year, the company earned $0.85 EPS.
-The firm’s revenue was up 11.7% on a year-over-year basis.
-On average, analysts predict that CMS Energy will post 2.84 earnings per share for the current year.

-Several brokerages have weighed in on CMS.
-TheStreet raised shares of CMS Energy from a c+ rating to a b rating in a research report on Thursday, April 8th.
-Morgan Stanley dropped their price target on shares of CMS Energy from $66.00 to $64.00 and set an equal weight rating for the company in a research report on Wednesday, June 9th.
-Wells Fargo & Company dropped their price target on shares of CMS Energy from $75.00 to $70.00 and set an overweight rating for the company in a research report on Wednesday, June 9th.
-They noted that the move was a valuation call.
-Zacks Investment Research raised shares of CMS Energy from a hold rating to a buy rating and set a $69.00 price target for the company in a research report on Wednesday, April 21st.
-Finally, Credit Suisse Group increased their price target on shares of CMS Energy from $70.00 to $71.00 and gave the company an outperform rating in a research report on Wednesday, June 9th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and six have given a buy rating to the stock.
-The stock currently has an average rating of Hold and a consensus price target of $67.00.
+A number of analysts recently issued reports on the company.
+TheStreet raised CMS Energy from a c+ rating to a b rating in a research report on Thursday, April 8th.
+Seaport Global Securities restated a neutral rating on shares of CMS Energy in a report on Tuesday, April 13th.
+Vertical Research cut CMS Energy from a buy rating to a hold rating in a report on Wednesday, June 9th.
+Mizuho lowered their target price on CMS Energy from $65.00 to $64.00 and set a buy rating for the company in a report on Wednesday, June 9th.
+Finally, Barclays raised their target price on CMS Energy from $67.00 to $73.00 and gave the company an overweight rating in a report on Tuesday, May 25th.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and six have given a buy rating to the company’s stock.
+CMS Energy has a consensus rating of Hold and an average price target of $67.00.

 About CMS Energy